Hostile

 Restrictions

-In June 2022, Utah began enforcing its trigger ban,1 which bans all abortions except in the case of rape, incest, or the threat to the life of the pregnant person, following the U.S. Supreme Court’s decision to overturn Roe v.
+In June 2022, Utah began enforcing its trigger ban,2 which bans all abortions except in the case of rape, incest, or the threat to the life of the pregnant person, following the U.S. Supreme Court’s decision to overturn Roe v.
 Wade in the case Dobbs v.
-Jackson Women’s Health Organization.2 In July 2022, a preliminary injunction was granted,3 which was affirmed by the Utah Supreme Court on August 1, 2024.4 In March 2023, Utah limited the rape and incest exceptions to the trigger ban to 17.6 weeks LMP.5
+Jackson Women’s Health Organization.3 In July 2022, a preliminary injunction was granted to enjoin the trigger ban,4 which was affirmed by the Utah Supreme Court on August 1, 2024 and the trigger ban remains enjoined.5 In March 2023, Utah limited the rape and incest exceptions to the trigger ban to 18 weeks LMP.6

-Utah law generally prohibits abortion at eighteen weeks LMP and after viability.6 This ban is was enjoined,7 but the injunction was lifted on June 26, 2022 and Utah’s eighteen week ban is now in effect.8 There is a permanently enjoined total ban that has not been repealed.9 Utah law prohibits D&X and saline procedures,10 and abortions sought solely because of Down syndrome.11 Pregnant people who seek abortion care must undergo a mandatory seventy-two-hour waiting period and biased counseling.12 Utah also limits public funding for,13 and private insurance coverage of, abortion.14 Utah law generally requires that a parent or legal guardian be notified prior to a minor’s abortion15 and consent to it.16 Alternatively, a judge can approve a minor’s petition.17
+Utah law generally prohibits abortion at eighteen weeks LMP7 and after viability.8 Utah law prohibits D&X9 and saline procedures,10 and abortions sought solely because of Down syndrome.11 Pregnant people who seek abortion care must undergo a mandatory seventy-two-hour waiting period and biased counseling.12 Utah also limits public funding for,13 and private insurance coverage of,14 abortion.
+Utah law generally requires that a parent or legal guardian be notified prior to a minor’s abortion15 and consent to it.16 Alternatively, a judge can approve a minor’s petition.17

 Conclusion